Fraud Monitoring vs. Transaction Monitoring - Key Distinctions to Know for the New Nacha Rule

 Now, however, the most significant fraud threats to bank account holders involve fraud and scams that result in money being sent out of their accounts using credit payments, including ACH credits, wires, cards, and other instant and digital payments.

 They said this in an article titled, “A New Risk Management Framework for the Era of Credit-Push Fraud,” as Credit-Push Fraud (CPF) is the name for this new, pernicious trend.
-In the article, Nacha said that our old Framework (including those solutions mentioned above) don’t work for CPF, as fraudsters have developed techniques to circumvent them (such as masking fund payments to look like a customer’s normal practices).
+In the article, Nacha said that our old Framework (including those solutions mentioned above) don’t work for CPF, as fraudsters have developed techniques to circumvent them (such as masking credits to look like a customer’s normal practices).
 To deal with this new fraud, Nacha said we needed to evolve in two key ways:

 • Better information sharing (and more information)